7 Countries where Cryptocurrencies will not be accepted anytime soon :(

 Top 7 countries that ban Cryptocurrencies

-Bitcoin and other cryptocurrencies are under threat with several countries moving to ban local and foreign trading of digital money as well as its use in transactions.
-These seven nations show no signs of letting up when it comes to their implementation of cryptocurrencies as illegal.
+Bitcoin and other cryptocurrencies are under threat, with several countries moving to ban local and foreign trading of digital money on exchanges and its use in transactions.
+These seven nations show no signs of letting up regarding their implementation of cryptocurrencies as illegal.

 1. Bolivia